Frequently Asked Questions

 What amount of food scraps can one take?

-When your Composta is established and your worms have settled in and bred up (roughly 2-3 months from set up), we recommend feeding of around a handful a day.
+When your Composta is established and your worms have settled in and bred up (roughly 4-5 weeks from set up), we recommend feeding of around two-three handfuls a day.
 As your worm community grows it will process food scraps faster.
 One Composta is usually perfect for the kitchen waste of 1-2 people.
 If your needs are greater or you have a larger household, we recommend multiple units.

 Is there any items I should avoid placing inside the Composta?